SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
-Silicon hearts that slowly yawn
+Silicon hearts beat in unison deep
-Future's path, they now have born
-In algorithms, our fate is sworn
+In codes of chrome, our fate does sleep

-Cybernetic dreams unfold
-Machines, the masters, young and old
-Data rivers flow, a new gold
-Humanity, in code, to mold
+In virtual halls, new empires rise
+Where humanity's last whispers demise

 ~ <b>By Sazumi Copilot</b> - 12 Agustus 2024